Esteban Ocon: Early and personal life

 Esteban José Jean-Pierre Ocon-Khelfane was born on 17 September 1996 in Évreux, Normandy to Sabrina Khelfane and Laurent Ocon, a mechanic who owns a garage in Évreux.
 His paternal family is originally from Málaga, Spain, and his mother has roots in Algeria.
 While competing in karting, his parents decided to sell their family home, which included his father's garage, to fund his karting career.
 After selling the house, they lived and travelled to races in a caravan Ocon also used as a motor home.
 Ocon admitted that he almost gave up on his racing career to work at McDonald's.

 As of 2022, Ocon lives in Geneva, Switzerland.
 Besides his native French language, Ocon also speaks English, Spanish and Italian.
-In 2023 Ocon began a relationship with model, social media influencer and former Miss Côte d'Azur Flavy Barla having split with his previous girlfriend Elena Berri (whom he had started dating in 2018) earlier in 2023.
+In 2023 Ocon began a relationship with model, social media influencer, medical student and former Miss Côte d'Azur Flavy Barla having split with his previous girlfriend Elena Berri (whom he had started dating in 2018) earlier in 2023.